All SPD questions are consistent whether you are using:

 The UK has left the EU and the Transition Period ended on 31 December 2020.
 An effect of this is that the ESPD has been replaced by - the SPD (Single Procurement Document) that reflects the minor changes required.

-Very little has changed in practical terms, however, there are some things that you should be aware of for procurement exercises commencing after the end of the transition period.
+Very little has changed in practical terms, however, there are some things that you should be aware of for procurement exercises that have commenced after the end of the transition period.
 From 11 p.m. on 31 December 2020:

-1) The title of the ESPD (Scotland) will be changing to SPD (Scotland).
+1) The title of the ESPD (Scotland) has changed to SPD (Scotland).

-2) The exclusion criterion concerning fraud relating to European Communities’ funds will no longer be a valid ground for excluding bidders.
+2) The exclusion criterion concerning fraud relating to European Communities’ funds is no longer a valid ground for excluding bidders.
 This criterion must not be used in any procurement exercises that commence after the end of the transition period.

-3) There will be minor updates to the wording of standard SPD questions containing references to EU ‘Member States’.
+3) There has been minor updates to the wording of standard SPD questions containing references to EU ‘Member States’.
 This will not change the meaning of the questions.